nitsugan-ayoreden/LiveInKoreaResources/README.md

 While searching through the web and some the websites listed above, here are some schools that seem to offer some options for foreigners.
 I would advise to always double-check for any programs that could seem to overcharge for what they offer.

 - [Daejeon University](https://www.dju.ac.kr/en/main.do) - Seems like a welcoming university for foreigners.
-Their
+They seem to accept for undergraduate and graduate programs and have a Department of Broadcasting & Performing Art.

 - [Dream Studies Abroad](https://www.dreamstudiesabroad.com/articles/study-korea) - Holds articles that are good starting points to explore many more options and opportunities.
 Also lists some requirements and advice on how to study to Korea as well as how to prepare for it.
 I would mainly at least consult [this](https://www.dreamstudiesabroad.com/articles/study-korea#a5) part of the article concerning the TOPIK-test suggestions.
 For reference, [here](https://www.topik.go.kr/TWMAIN/TWMAIN0010.do) is the TOPIK website.